On db-01

 sudo sh -c "iptables-save -c > /etc/iptables.rules"

-For the purpose of this post, let's assume that the following IP addresses are available and assigned to the boxes in brackets.
+For this post, assume the following IP addresses are available:

 - 193.219.108.241 – db-01 (db-01.vm.xeriom.net)